AcademySoftwareFoundation/openqmc/README.md

 ### Cloning the source

-Alternatively for source installs, and if you just want the library and don't need any of the development tools or tests, then you can ignore the submodules.
-Clone the project with:
+Alternatively for installing from source, you can download a release from the site, or clone the project with:

 ```bash
 git clone git@github.com:framestore/openqmc.git